selenahuang017/nplm/README.md

 ## Assignment README

 ### Bengio paper summary
 The paper creates a distributed representation as a vector embedding of words based on its context, which allows different words that are semantically similar to be rated as similar each other.
 The model will then use these embeddings into a neural network to compute the probability of the next word (by maximizing log-likelihood of both outcomes).
 They use an evaluation called perplexity to measure the model, and their model with both the n-gram and NN performs significantly better than any known n-gram models at that time.
-Although their results help with reducing the curse of dimensionality, the computational power increased greatly as well.
+Although their results help with reducing the curse of dimensionality, the computational power required increased greatly as well.

+---
+## Notes
+These are notes I had while doing each section, a shortened list of commands are at the bottom.

 ### Installing this repo
 Clone the repo and install in **editable mode**: